Redfin and Our Agents

 If the buyer doesn't have an agent, do I pay less in fees?

-When a buyer is unrepresented, you don't pay a buyer's agent commission, and we increase our commission by 1% to 2.5%, depending on your area.
+When a buyer is unrepresented, you don't pay a buyer's agent commission, and we increase our commission to 2% or 2.5%, depending on your area.
 Selling to an unrepresented buyer can sometimes bring challenges, so as with any offer, you'll want to talk to your Redfin Agent about the potential upsides and downsides of the terms of each offer before accepting.

 Listing a Home on Redfin.com